JacobJEdwards/interview-web-app/server/README.md

   - Add project to student
   - Add project to module
 - Eventually marking, which would involve possibly soft deleting the project
 - Security -> CORS?
 Auth headers?
+Auth0?
 - Implement into a React App -> hopefully remix.run if it begins working!
+- finish the seed function (how do I deal with referential integrity?)